NREL/EnergyPlus/design/FY2020/NFP-Scheduling-Min-AirFlow-For-VAV-Boxes.md

 ***DesignMinimumFlowRate = Sys.AirMassFlowRateMax * Sys.ZoneMinAirFrac***

-This enhancement will allow adjusting the design minimum air flow to determine operating minimum air flow using the fraction values specified in the new input field as follows:
+This enhancement will allow adjusting the design minimum air flow to determine minimum air flow turndown using the fraction values specified in the new input field (Minimum Air Flow Turndown Schedule Name) as follows:

-***OperatingMinimumFlowRate = DesignMinimumFlowRate * OperatingMinimumFraction***
+***MinimumTurnDownFlowRate = DesignMinimumFlowRate * TurnDownMinimumFraction***

 or

-***OperatingMinimumFlowRate = Sys.AirMassFlowRateMax * Sys.ZoneMinAirFrac * OperatingMinimumFraction***
+***OperatingMinimumFlowRate = Sys.AirMassFlowRateMax * Sys.ZoneMinAirFrac * TurnDownMinimumFraction***

-***OperatingMinimumFraction*** is defined as the ratio of *Actual Minimum AirFlow* to the *Design Minimum AirFlow*.
-The *Operating Minimum Air Flow Fraction*, which is obtained from the new input field and multiplies the design minimum air flow to calculate operating minimum air flow.
+***TurnDownMinimumFraction*** is defined as the ratio of *Minimum TurnDown AirFlow* to the *Design Minimum AirFlow*.
+The *Minimum Air Flow Turndown Fraction*, which is obtained from the new input field and multiplies the design minimum air flow to calculate minimum turndown air flow.

-If there is outdoor air flow required for ventilation, then the actual minimum will be the maximum of the operating minimum air flow calculated above and the current outdoor air flow requirement as shown below:
+If there is outdoor air flow required for ventilation, then the actual minimum will be the maximum of the minimum turndown air flow calculated above and the current outdoor air flow requirement as shown below:

-***OperatingMinimumFlowRate = max(OperatingMinimumFlowRate, CurrentOAMassFlowRate)***
+***MinimumTurnDownFlowRate = max(MinimumTurnDownFlowRate, CurrentOAMassFlowRate)***

 And this operating minimum air flow is checked against the minimum and maximum air flow of the air terminal boxes set during initialization at every iteration as shown below:

-***OperatingMinimumFlowRate = max(OperatingMinimumFlowRate, SysInlet.AirMassFlowRateMinAvail)***
+***MinimumTurnDownFlowRate = max(MinimumTurnDownFlowRate, SysInlet.AirMassFlowRateMinAvail)***

-***OperatingMinimumFlowRate = min(OperatingMinimumFlowRate, SysInlet.AirMassFlowRateMaxAvail)***
+***MinimumTurnDownFlowRate = min(MinimumTurnDownFlowRate, SysInlet.AirMassFlowRateMaxAvail)***

 The system inlet minimum available air flow rate will be the operating minimum and is calculated as follows:

-***SysInlet.AirMassFlowRateMinAvail = Sys.AirMassFlowRateMax * Sys.ZoneMinAirFrac * OperatingMinimumFraction***
+***SysInlet.AirMassFlowRateMinAvail = Sys.AirMassFlowRateMax * Sys.ZoneMinAirFrac * TurnDownMinimumFraction***

 The maximum air flow during reheat will not be adjusted by the new field, will remain the design minimum and is given by:

 ***MaxAirVolFlowRateDuringReheat = Sys.MaxAirVolFlowRate * Sys.ZoneMinAirFrac***

-If the new input field is blank, then the **OperatingMinimumFraction** variable will be set to 1.0.
+If the new input field is blank, then the **TurnDownMinimumFraction** variable will be set to 1.0.

 ##Testing/Validation/Data Source(s):